MoonightCS/MyVersionOf2048/README.md

 # 2048 Bogdan's Edition

- My Version Of popular game.
+ My version of the popular game.
 I want to integrete to this project as more features as i can.
 It will be updated over time.